laneydsmith/Bellabeat-casestudy/README.md

 ![4SQL analysisvisual](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/71c4683c-f36c-47d2-9bd2-d4d02e5af9d3)

-There is plenty of variability in the total amount of calories burned per user.
-There are many different factors that can play a part in this including, but not limited to, activity level, body composition, sleep, age, and gender.
-Women burn less calories than men in addition to having less muscle and more body fat according to the Mayo Clinic[^3].
-We can assume that in this study, men will have higher records of total calories burned than women.
+There is variability in the total amount of calories burned per user.
+Many different factors that can play a part in this including, but not limited to, activity level, body composition, sleep, age, and gender.
+Women burn less calories than men in addition to having less muscle and more body fat according to the Mayo Clinic.[^3] We can assume that in this study, men will have higher records of total calories burned than women.

 ![SQL5 analysis](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/7cc7f445-700a-4d6b-bbd6-705e5af65b1d)

 ![SQL5 analysisvisual](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/d9b9ab40-8567-4434-9a48-85f0cb9fe0ef)

-Towards the end of the study, we can see that the amount of users per day decreases.
+Starting from April 16, 2016, we can see that the amount of users per day decreases ending at 21 users on May 12, 2016.
+This is approximately a 36.36% decrease in user participation from day 1 to day 30 of the study.

 ![SQL6 analysis](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/66367d55-503e-45ff-9a1b-c4ac452d5b4a)

 ![SQL6 analysisvisual2](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/da3794df-6dbc-4b24-8fff-bdbdd8084518)

  These findings indicate a relationship between activity intensity and calorie expenditure.
-"Very Active" minutes burn the most calories, whereas "Lightly Active" minutes burn fewer.
-To enhance awareness of activity levels, a device feature should notify users of their current activity level, with daily summaries provided at the end of each day.
+"Very Active" minutes burn the most calories, whereas "Lightly Active" minutes burn fewest amount of calories.

 ![SQL9 analysis](https://github.com/laneydsmith/Bellabeat-casestudy/assets/153331633/6a5be68a-c2c9-42f9-921d-ea44d491b640)